justincasher/justincasher.github.io/machine learning/Autoformalizer/Autoformalizer.md

 ###### A formalized tree of mathematics

 &emsp; A key goal is to create a self-correcting tree of formalized mathematics that integrates citations across the literature into a unified, searchable framework—essentially a "Google of math and logic."
-This tree would allow users to query, verify, and apply mathematical concepts with precision, accelerating industrial applications like algorithm optimization, engineering design, and financial modeling.
+This tree would allow users to query, verify, and apply mathematical concepts with precision, accelerating and insuring the correctness of industrial applications anywhere applied mathematics is found.
 Errors in the tree would trigger automatic reviews of dependent results, with tools tracing the impact of corrections and version control ensuring transparency.
-This dynamic system would remain accurate and up to date, advancing both research and practical problem-solving across industries.
+This dynamic system would remain accurate and up to date, as an ever-evolving tree of mathematics.